FreakPirate/MoviePedia/README.md

 * Read a detailed plot summary
 * Turn Safe Search on/off to toggle inclusion of adult content
 * View movie posters and covers

+## New Features
+* Replaced Gridview with RecyclerView for optimisation/loading speed (Reduced lag).
+* Added dynamic (Bitmap dependent) coloring of Toolbar and StatusBar.
+* Added Circular ImageView for detail fragment
+* Transluscent toolbar coloring.

 ## TODO